Abusayid693/Hackathon-website-template/README.md

 /* Add or change frequently asked questions */ const frequentlyAskedQuestions  = [
   [
+    [
       {
-      q: "What is a hackathon?",
+        label: "What is a hackathon?",
-      ans: "Hackathons are community events, where you get to interact with students from all around the world as well as forming teams to create future tech"
+        content:
+          'Icons are everywhere
       },
+      {
+        label: "I have no idea what coding is?",
+        content: "Thats why you must attend our " },....
 ```

 #### Using General logos.